Fiona Morgan, Operations Manager

 Aaron Guiver, Development Manager

 I have four children, two with additional needs and disabilities.
-I recently started at Skylarks in October 2019 as Development Manger where I work on our Grants, Fundraising, Reports and most recently our new rebrand.
-Previously, I worked within the charity sector for the past 8 years, working at other Richmond upon Thames organisations such as; Richmond Borough Mind and Richmond Carers Centre.
-Im an experienced network manager with a demonstrated history of working in the Health and Wellbeing industry.
-Skilled in operations management, small business development, and managing client relations. .
-Working at Skylarks is incredibly rewarding; being able to see the difference made to children's lives as a result of the work my colleagues, volunteers, Trustees and I do is a great privilege.
+I started at Skylarks in October 2018 as Development Manger where I work on our Grants, Fundraising, Reports and most recently our new rebrand.
+I have worked within the charity sector for the past 8 years, working at other Richmond upon Thames organisations such as Richmond Borough Mind and Richmond Carers Centre.
+I'm an experienced network manager with a demonstrated history of working in the Health and Wellbeing industry.
+Skilled in operations management, small business development and managing client relations. .
+Working at Skylarks is incredibly rewarding; being able to see the difference made to children's lives as a result of the work my colleagues, the volunteers, Trustees and I do is a great privilege.

 I am responsible for: